GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_windows.rst

 * Nodes – The total number of nodes in the BLAS, including leaf nodes.

-* Boxes – The total number of box nodes within the BLAS, including both Box16 and Box32.
+* Boxes – The total number of box nodes within the BLAS, including Box16, Box32, and Bvh8.

 * 32-bit boxes – The total number of box nodes with 32-bit floating point precision bounding boxes in the BLAS.